RIALI-MOUAD/Spark-Dataset/README.md

 ### From textFile to DataFrame :

-To build the project we have first to think about :
+To build the project,first we have to think about :
 > How to generate DataFrame from textFile ?

 The answer that I have chosen is to create a Scala object which does the job, I called it [DataFrameFromFile]():